ONLYOFFICE/DocumentServer/ROADMAP.md

 ### Forms

-* Filling in forms by roles
 * Improvements for working with fields: Combo box and Dropdown list improvement
 * Navigation by fields
-* A new form field: "Dynamic table"

 ### Document Editor